Breast Cancer DIY

 Avoid having injections and blood pressure readings performed on your affected limb.

-Also wear a special bracelet or necklace to notify medical personnel of your risk for lymphedema and the risk for complications: infection.
+Wear a special bracelet or necklace to notify medical personnel of your risk for lymph edema and the risk for complications: infection.

 Click Here For More Information Tests